ivanvison/PlaywrightTraining/README.md

 - to Debug - package.json, under Debug, "Scripts" > "test" and pass the command
     - Debug npm script mode (Shift Ctrl + P)
     - when debugging increase timeout time
+- Keep in mind each Endpoint and responses
+- Intercept response instead of deleting all data
+- Interception basically is using .route().
+Url you want to intercept and continue to the url you want to redirect
+- page.route('**/*.css', route => route.abort()); any url
+    - page.route('**/*.{css,jpg,png,jpeg}', route => route.abort());
+- page.on('request', request => console.log(request.url()));
+- page.on('response', request => console.log(response.url(), response.status()));

 ### Section 10.
 Perform Visual Testing with Playwright Algorithms
+- File to File comparison - Test to compare 2 screenshots

 ### Section 11.
+Page Object Patterns & Data Driven Parameterization for Playwright Tests
+- Test case should be wrapped in its own logic file
+- Login should be go in its own JS File
+-

+### Section 12.
+Project Configurations & Config options for robust Framework design
+-
+-
+-

+### Section 13.
 Test Retries , Serial & Parallel execution & Tagging Tests in Playwright
+-
+-
+-

-### Section 12.
+### Section 14.
 HTML & Allure Reporting & CI/CD Jenkins Integration